libdither/libdither/ideas/dither.md

  - Application Layer
    - Uses some or all of Dither's features to create an application
    - May provide an API as a library or a full application.
+   - Guis may be built on top of the APIs

 # Network Layer
 ## Distance-Based Routing